It is important to have at least a basic understand the mechanics

 to be exercised optimally.

-concept, let's begin with a ridiculous example of someone attempting
+let's begin with another ridiculous example of someone attempting

 to perform a Barbell